Item Added View Quote List

 Camping permits and fees:

-To stay in Moreton Island National Park, you will need to book a camping permit, and your camping tag with your booking number must be displayed at your campsite at all times.
+To stay in Mulgumpin (Moreton Island) National Park, you will need to book a camping permit, and your camping tag with your booking number must be displayed at your campsite at all times.
 Camping permits must be bought before you arrive on the island as there is no self-registration on sites.

 Pricing fees (pricing current as at March 2024):